 We represent clients across public and private markets and throughout the capital stack in a wide range of complex debt and equity transactions.

-We are especially skilled at handling distressed matters across our various finance practices and from various perspectives combining deal experience and market knowledge with restructuring, enforcement and bankruptcy expertise to provide comprehensive and effective legal support and solutions for troubled transactions as well as the opportunities they may present.
+We are particularly skilled at handling distressed matters.
+The team combines deal experience and market knowledge in restructuring, enforcement and bankruptcy expertise to provide comprehensive and effective legal support and solutions for troubled transactions, as well as the opportunities they may present.

 Chambers USA has praised our finance lawyers for their "tenacity, accuracy, resourcefulness, and diligence in getting the job done."
 They have described us as solutions-oriented, collaborative, and innovative.

 Our team brings depth, range, and an extensive working knowledge of the challenges specific to particular industries, geographic markets, project types, and deal structures.
 We understand available options and incentives and the key issues that drive deals, and we are able to avoid needless and frustrating delays that can result in disruption, lost opportunities, or damaged relationships.